 One or more independent credit rating agencies may assign credit ratings to the Tier 1 Bonds.
 The Tier 1 Bonds are expected to be rated "Baa3(hyb)" by Moody's.
-The ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the

-Tier 1 Bonds.
+The ratings may not reflect the potential impact of all risks related to structure, market, additional factors discussed above, and other factors that may affect the value of the Tier 1 Bonds.
 There can be no assurance that the methodology of a rating agency will not evolve or that such rating will not be suspended, reduced or withdrawn at any time by such rating agency.
-Further, such credit rating may be revised downwards in the event of a deterioration in the capital position or viability of the Issuer.
-A rating is not a recommendation to buy, sell or hold the Tier 1 Bonds and may be subject to suspension, revision or withdrawal at any time by the assigning rating agency.
+Further, such credit rating is not a recommendation to buy, sell or hold the Tier 1 Bonds and may be subject to suspension, revision or withdrawal at any time by the assigning rating agency.